 Through history, many cultures have passed down legends.
 Legends are based on an element of truth, the rest is mythical and left up to your imagination.

 April 26,1890 the Tombstone Epitaph published an incredible article of six gunslingers shooting the Tombstone Thunderbird right out of the sky.

 Author Joshua Hawley works at the sight of the famous 30-second shootout at the O.K.
 Corral.
 He is also an author, researcher and Tombstone Paranormal historian on the Tombstone Thunderbird.

 "The most popular theory of the picture existing, the real picture, is a Pterodactyl-like creature spread out on a barn, wingspan about 18 feet and it had cowboys holding hands stretching their arms out depicting the actual size of the creature as it spread.
 However, this picture has never surfaced or been found.
 Anything published will always be out there.
 So if it's still out there and hidden, it's one big great hide and seek."

 "Tombstone is probably the most famous one because of it's legend.
 It's the story of the Thunderbird in Tombstone, Arizona.
 You put those two together and it becomes an anomaly.
 Through the years, many could have sworn they saw the picture in magazines.
 But that is not possible as the Tombstone Epitaph had no ability to publish pictures back then.
 The thing is if it hasn't been found yet with hundreds of people looking for something they remember, but they implant that memory and say I know I saw it."

 The Library of Congress has the issue April 26, 1890, on file and it shows no photo.

 However, the legend continues for a reason.

 "You gotta remember the time that the article was written was you know late 1800s, mining was not a thing.
 It was dying down.
-Tombstone was dusty little town with very few people left inside, so having good news articles to write was more a challenge."
+Tombstone was a dusty little town with very few people left, so having a good news article to write was more of a challenge."

 In true Old West fashion, a cowboy came along.